 Hedge fund manager Paul Tudor Jones said the economy is "going to be bleak for some period of time, unfortunately."
 Considering Jones is a macro-fund manager, this is kind of a big deal.
 Memphis Daily NewsSilver is back from the dead and enjoying a one-day bull market, up 26% in 26 hours.
 Zero Hedge The key level on the S&P 500 to watch is 1,100.
 Market Folly

 Missing the trade gracefully is as much a part of the craft as executing, says the executive editor of StockTwits.
+Phil Pearlman.